 The desperation of the mother is the final blow to that wall inside me that had probably already started to crumble a few weeks earlier.

-The surgeon in my head suddenly switched to the man, to the father of a newborn little girl who is safe at home in London.
+The surgeon in my head suddenly switches to the man, to the father of a newborn little girl who is safe at home in London.

 On the other side

 I try to imagine what that woman is going through, after raising up her son for 19 years, living every milestone of his life, walking with him along his path and now, in one night, he is no longer there.

 I can’t even imagine how much pain something like that can cause, but now I know what it means to be a parent and I face the terror of being on the other side.

 Nana, the doctor in charge of the whole medical staff, is by my side.
 She feels my discomfort, and tells me that she will take care of it, to go ahead.

 I have to go to the intensive care unit to see the other patients who’ve had surgery.
 We have to be ready to react to any complications, I say to myself.
 It’s our job.

 But I feel like there is no way out this time.
 Next to the intensive care unit there is a small storage room.
 I slip inside, and let my wall break down for the first time.